Persian Tiles

 This kit includes a colour-printed pattern card with full instructions and all the Alice Starmore 2 Ply Hebridean™ yarn required to make the Persian Tiles in your chosen colours.

 This design is available in any two colours of Hebridean 2 Ply.
-It is shown here in a grey and blue version of a Main Colour of Pebble Beach with a Contrast Colour of Storm Petrel and in a pale version of a Main Colour of Golden Plover with Contrast of Spindrift.
-All of those options are currently available.
+It is shown here in a grey and blue version, in a gold version of a Main Colour of Golden Plover with Contrast of Spindrift and a red version.
+Currently the Gold version is available, as are other options with your own colour choices.
+Please click the link below for a digital shadecard showing all of our Hebridean 2 Ply colours:

 Click here for a digital shadecard of all Hebridean 2 Ply colours.